higagan/quizcracker_backend/README.md

 2. **AI Model:** A pre-trained AI model capable of generating text, such as a language model or a question-answering system.

-3. **Libraries:** Depending on the requirements, you might need additional libraries.
+3. **Libraries:** Depending on the requirements, we might need additional libraries.

 ****Environment Setup****